vinolivan/IslandRPA/README.md

-# island-customrpa
+# Island CustomRPA

-A modular JavaScript library for filtering DOM elements, performing actions, logging, and utilities.
+A modular JavaScript library designed to simplify DOM manipulation, event handling, and auditing tasks.
+This library is particularly useful for developers looking to automate repetitive browser tasks with precision and ease.

+---

 ## Features

+### Core Functionalities
-- Filter elements by text, regex, or attributes.
+- **Filtering DOM Elements**: Filter elements by text, regex, or attributes for precise targeting.
-- Remove or modify elements based on filter results.
+- **Element Modification**: Remove or modify elements based on filter results.
-- Add custom event listeners and monitor events globally.
+- **Event Handling**: Add custom event listeners and monitor events globally.
-- Maintain audit logs for operations.
+- **Audit Logging**: Maintain detailed logs for all operations to track actions.

-- Utility functions like debounce and throttle.
+---

 ## Installation